August 12th – September 1st

 484 Lancaster Street,

 From the beginning of Excel Church, we have made it a priority to seek God first in prayer.
-We do this collectively as a church in January and August through 21 Days of Prayer.
+We do this collectively as a church in twice a year through 21 Days of Prayer.
 These two months are intentional, as they begin new seasons of the year.
 Together, we faithfully seek God first, trusting in His power alone to create lasting impact in our lives, our church and our world.

-We encourage fasting corporately for 21 days each year in the month of January and August.
+We encourage fasting corporately for 21 days each year.
 This is part of a season of high-intensity prayer as a church family.
 You may also opt to fast at other times during the year for your own spiritual development.
 It’s very typical to fast a single meal, a whole day, or three days or more.
 The timing of your fast is not as important as the strength of your focus on Him as you fast.

 Here are a few Scripture References for you to study:

 This fast calls for drinking only liquids, typically water with light juices as an option